YakovSirotkin/machamp/README.md

 ## Oracle

 To use machamp with Oracle you need to use `machamp-oracle-spring-boot-starter` package instead of `machamp-spring-boot-starter`.
-Machamp supports Oracle starting version 12c.
+Machamp tested with Oracle 18.4.0.

 To create database table you need to apply script